No. 119 Squadron RAF

-No. 119 Squadron RAF was a squadron of the Royal Air Force, flying with RAF Coastal Command during the Second World War.
+No. 119 Squadron RAF was a squadron of the Royal Air Force (RAF), flying with Coastal Command during the Second World War.
 It was the only RAF unit flying the Short G class and Short C class flying boats.

 History

 Formation in World War I

 No. 119 Squadron was originally formed on 1 January 1918 at RAF Andover to become a day bomber unit.
 It flew various aircraft, including Airco DH.4s and Airco DH.9s in the working up period spent at RAF Duxford and later RAF Thetford, but failed to become operational and was disbanded at RAF Wyton on 6 December of the same year.

 Reformation in World War II

 On Flying boats

 The squadron was reformed from 'G' flight at RAF Bowmore, Strathclyde on 13 March 1941, as part of No. 15 Group of Coastal Command.
 The unit was equipped with the three Short G class and two Short C class (Clio and Cordelia) flying boats, re-equipping with the Catalina Mk.Ib in June 1941.
 The squadron deployed to RAF Pembroke Dock on 4 August, becoming non-operational there for lack of serviceable aircraft until they moved to RAF Lough Erne on 19 April 1942, where they re-equipped with the Catalina Mk.IIIa the next month.
 In August they returned to Pembroke Dock, changing to Sunderland Mks.II and IIIs in September.
 The squadron was disbanded on 17 April 1943 at Pembroke Dock.